 The Sawyer Squeeze water filter is very popular among backpackers.
-Like other water filters, this system filters out bacteria (e.g. E. coli) and protozoa (e.g. giardia).
-The Squeeze’s advantage is that it is lightweight, reliable, and simple to use.
-It works by attaching a container of unfiltered water to the filter, then squeezing the container to force water through the filter and produce clean water.
+Like other water filters, this system filters out bacteria (e.g. E. coli) and protozoa (e.g. Giardia).
+In this post I review the Micro Squeeze compared to the regular Squeeze.

 Items in the Sawyer Micro Squeeze package

-You can save up to 1.5 ounces if you use the Micro Squeeze and the squeeze pouch that comes with it.
+You can save up to 1.5 ounces if you use the Micro Squeeze.
 The filter is not only lighter than the Squeeze, but also smaller, providing a little extra room in your bag.
 In addition, the Micro Squeeze has a re-designed squeeze bag that is lighter than the Squeeze version.

 |Item*||Squeeze weight||Micro Squeeze weight||Difference in weight|